philseeley/docs/boatinstrument/main.md

 The current list of subscriptions being used by the app can be viewed from the Settings page.

 This is list of [Box to Path Mappings](box-path-mappings.md).

+## Known Issued and Workarounds

+### Linux and IPv6

+The **Service Discovery** API on Linux returns IP addresses, whereas the other OSs return hostnames.
+This causes issues if your SignalK host has an IPv6 address, as the API may return this without the **Scpoe ID** suffix.
+This causes the connection to fail.

+The simple fix is to disable IPv6 on your SignalK host.
+If this is a Raspberry Pi, then add "ipv6.disable=1" to /boot/firmware/cmdline.txt.

+If you leave it enabled, then to connection will likely succeeded after some failed attempts as the **Service Discovery** will eventually return the IPv4 address.

+If you need to use IPv6 addresses for your SignalK server, then explicitly specify the required URL, including the local **Scope ID/Interface Name**, e.g. "http://[fe80::bf92:7cd4:fbb:1234%wlp1s0]:3000"